D76X/AZ-400-Demo-01/README.md

 [Simple C# Data Access with Dapper and SQL - Minimal API Project Part 1](https://www.youtube.com/watch?v=dwMFg6uxQ0I) [Simple C# Data Access with Dapper and SQL - Minimal API Project Part 2](https://www.youtube.com/watch?v=5tYSO5mAjXs)

+There are also reasons why [Migration-based approach](https://devblogs.microsoft.com/azure-sql/devops-for-azure-sql/?WT.mc_id=dataexposed-c9-niner#migration-based-approach)
+may be preferred to the **declarative approach**.
+For example, in cases when an ORM is already in used and scheme changes are driven via scripted migrations over which the develope and the DB admin desire to have some degree of control.
+With a **declarative approach** often there is a tool such as **SSDS** that produces **artifacts such as DAVPAC** and there may be less opportunity to control this kind of output when compared to SQL scripts that may also, perhaps, be edited by hand should the case be.

 ---